 After serving in the RAF, Benn entered parliament at 25.
 He had already been an MP for almost a decade when the now married Thatcher managed to secure the Finchley seat in October 1959.

-It was at this point, Benn shifted to the Left, dropping the “Anthony Wedgewood” from his name and increasingly angering many of his colleagues on the Left and Right as unlike say, Michael Foot, he increasingly began to favour principles and “ishues” (as he himself would have put it) over party unity and consensus.
+It was at this point, Benn shifted to the Left, dropping the “Anthony Wedgwood” from his name and increasingly angering many of his colleagues on the Left and Right as unlike say, Michael Foot, he increasingly began to favour principles and “ishues” (as he himself would have put it) over party unity and consensus.
 He became the source of intense media interest.
 The Sun dubbed him “the most dangerous man in Britain”.
-Benn claimed he once witnesses a man emptying one of his dustbins and taking it to a nearby limo.
+Benn claimed he once witnessed a man emptying one of his dustbins and taking it to a nearby limo.
 It would be amazing if he had not been under security service surveillance.

-Thatcher was already deeply unpopular until the Falklands War in 1982 boosted her with a momentum which would propel her through two more landslide election victories and to the end of the decade.
+Thatcher was already deeply unpopular until the Falklands War in 1982 boosted her leadership with a momentum which would propel her through two more landslide election victories and to the end of the decade.